Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 Last Situation :

-The certificates were approved by the General Manager.
+Legal licenses were approved by the general manager of the blockchain.

-Calling for legal licenses to be reviewed by the Blockchain General Manager.
+The order to recall information about Mr. Ika Motto's residence was issued by the general manager.

 #
 #